 Today is week 2 of the Holiday Food Fest.
 The sweet and talented Alta of Tasty Eats at Home is hosting this week’s theme of Fall Dishes.
 To me, Fall + Holiday = Thanksgiving.
-When you set aside the turkey, ham, side dishes, and desserts, Thanksgiving and all the special dinners during the holiday season mean one dish for sure—my sister’s Crab Casserole.
+When you set aside the turkey, ham, side dishes, and desserts, Thanksgiving and all the special dinners during the holiday season mean one dish for sure—my sister’s now gluten-free Crab Casserole.

 Where I live in Virginia—in King George county, which borders the Potomac River—we are lovers of all things crab.
 Specifically, we love the Maryland blue crab.
 We eat our first steamed crabs usually in April or May and we don’t stop eating them until late October.
 We have many fond memories of Indian summers spent eating steamed crabs on the picnic table on the porch or under a shade tree that was already spectacular in its fall foliage.

 Mr. GFE fondly refers to the blue crab as the “elusive crustacean.”
 It’s not uncommon for folks to have one or two crab pots set out in the Potomac or one of its tributaries.
 They steam a bushel of crabs every weekend during the summer.
 If you’re lucky, these crabbers are either your family or your friends.
 Others are sure to visit their local waterman and/or seafood dealer for a bushel of crabs hot off the cooker for Memorial Day, Father’s Day, 4th of July, Labor Day, and just about any celebration that occurs during crab season.
 Crabs are meant for both celebrating and socializing—so crabs equal good times.